angular/angular/aio/content/guide/reactive-forms.md

 #### Add an Alias

 Initially, the form only contains one `Alias` field.
-Click the `Add Alias` button and another field appears.
+Click the `Add Alias` button, and another field appears.
 You can also validate the array of aliases reported by the form model displayed by the `Form Value` at the bottom of the template.

 <div class="alert is-helpful">

-*Note*: Instead of a `FormControl` for each alias, you could compose another `FormGroup` with additional fields but the process of defining a control for each item is the same.
+*Note*: Instead of a `FormControl` for each alias, you could compose another `FormGroup` with additional fields.
+The process of defining a control for each item is the same.

 </div>

-You can download the complete source for all steps in this guide from the <live-example title="Reactive Forms Demo in Stackblitz">Reactive Forms</live-example> live example.

 {@a appendix}